molgun/decision-tree-assignment/README.md

 then it will ask you the property values.
 If you type your values then it will give results to you.

 TODO
-* Numeric values support for Entropy Gain
+* Numeric property support for Entropy Gain
-* Nominal values support for Gini Gain
+* Nominal property support for Gini Gain
 * Dynamic gain selection
 * Adaptive input
 * cross-validation support